 When digital becomes boring

 Like all really good ideas, it’s one that seems completely obvious – but only once you’ve heard it.
 After all, we already live in a post electrical age.
 What was once a talking point and competitive advantage is now a baseline requirement of most modern buildings.
 We don’t think about electricity very much – but it’s interwoven with much of what we do.

 The name “Post Digital” was coined more recently, by Russell Davies back in 2009:

 Given that ‘Post Digital’ idea, these were some things I thought it might be interesting to talk about.

-An inauspicious sentence for a phrase to start its life in perhaps, but one rooted in an essay with some great ideas that sound as fresh three years on as they did when first published:
+An inauspicious sentence for a phrase to start its life in perhaps.
+But it is one rooted in an essay with some great ideas that sound as fresh three years on as they did when first published:

 1. Screens are getting boring.
-It's really hard to impress anyone with stuff on a screen any more.
-However clever you've been.
-However much thought you've put in.
-However good the tech is.
-No-one's impressed.
-They've all seen better stuff in ads and movies anyway - when will onscreen stuff be as good as that?
+It’s really hard to impress anyone with stuff on a screen any more.
+However clever you’ve been.
+How much thought you’ve put in is irrelevant.
+Nobody cares how good the tech is.
+No-one’s impressed.
+They’ve all seen better stuff in ads and movies anyway – when will onscreen stuff be as good as that?
 Whereas doing stuff in the real world still seems to delight and impress people.
 Really simple stuff with objects looks like magic.
 Really hard stuff with screens still just looks like media.